expectedparrot/edsl/docs/api_keys.rst

    EXPECTED_PARROT_API_KEY='your_key_here'

-Please see the :ref:`remote_inference` section for more details.
+Please see the :ref:`remote_inference` section for more details on how to use remote inference with EDSL, and the :ref:`credits` section for information on purchasing and calculating credit costs.

 Local inference